JakeH91/FantasyWorld/Gods/God of Peace.md

 Created beings unable to comprehend any meaning of ownership.
 Caused... issues.
+These issues are bad!